MSED: a multi-modal sleep event detection model for clinical sleep analysis: Abstract

 \section{Abstract}

-\paragraph{Study objective: } Clinical sleep analysis require manual analysis of sleep patterns for correct diagnosis of sleep disorders.
-Several studies show significant variability in scoring discrete sleep events.
-We wished to investigate, whether an automatic method could be used for detection of arousals (Ar), leg movements (LM) and sleep disordered breathing (SDB) events, and if the joint detection of these events performed better than having three separate models. \paragraph{Methods: } We designed a single deep neural network architecture to jointly detect sleep events in a polysomnogram.
-We trained the model on 1653 recordings of individuals, and tested the optimized model on 1000 separate recordings.
-The performance of the model was quantified by F1, precision, and recall scores, and by correlating index values to clinical values using Pearson's correlation coefficient. \paragraph{Results: } F1 scores for the optimized model was 0.70, 0.63, and 0.62 for Ar, LM, and SDB, respectively.
-The performance was higher, when detecting events jointly compared to corresponding single-event models.
-Index values computed from detected events correlated well with manual annotations (\(r^2 = 0.73, \, r^2 = 0.77, \, r^2 = 0.78\), respectively). \paragraph{Conclusion: } Detecting arousals, leg movements and sleep disordered breathing events jointly is possible, and the computed index values correlates well with human annotations.
+Clinical sleep analysis require manual analysis of sleep patterns for correct diagnosis of sleep disorders.
+However, several studies have shown significant variability in manual scoring of clinically relevant discrete sleep events, such as arousals, leg movements, and sleep disordered breathing (apneas and hypopneas).
+We investigated whether an automatic method could be used for event detection and if a model trained on all events (joint model) performed better than corresponding event-specific models (single-event models).
+We trained a deep neural network event detection model on 1653 individual recordings and tested the optimized model on 1000 separate hold-out recordings.
+F1 scores for the optimized joint detection model were 0.70, 0.63, and 0.62 for arousals, leg movements, and sleep disordered breathing, respectively, compared to 0.65, 0.61, and 0.60 for the optimized single-event models.
+Index values computed from detected events correlated positively with manual annotations (r\textsuperscript{2} = 0.73, r\textsuperscript{2} = 0.77, r\textsuperscript{2} = 0.78, respectively).
+We furthermore quantified model accuracy based on temporal difference metrics, which improved overall by using the joint model compared to single-event models.
+Our automatic model jointly detects arousals, leg movements and sleep disordered breathing events with high correlation with human annotations.
+Finally, we benchmark against previous state-of-the-art multi-event detection models and found an overall increase in F1 score with our proposed model despite a 97.5\% reduction in model size.
+Source code for training and inference is available at \url{https://github.com/neergaard/msed.git}.